thinkards/2020-voting/README.md

 [Ballot Tracker](https://portaldir.ct.gov/sots/LookUp.aspx)

-**Voter Registration Deadline(s)**: In Person: October 27, 2020, By Mail: Postmarked October 27, 2020, Online: October 27, 2020
+**Voter Registration Deadline(s)**: In Person: November 3, 2020, By Mail: Postmarked October 27, 2020, Online: October 27, 2020

 **Election Day Registration?**: If the voter registration deadline has passed, you can still register to vote in person at a designated November 3, 2020 Registration office.
 Contact your Local Election Office if you have any questions.